wahabaftab/wahabaftab.github.io/_posts/2019-04-26-Investigate-a-TMDB-Dataset.md

 ---
-title: "IMDB Movie Rating Prediction"
+title: "TMDB Dataset Investigation and Analysis"
 last_modified_at:
-excerpt: I performed Data Wrangling and Exploratory Data Analysis on TMDB dataset and shared some insights.
+excerpt: I performed Data Wrangling and Exploratory Data Analysis on TMDB dataset and shared some insights as part of Udacity Data Analyst Nanodegree.

 layout: inner_page
 ---